 Step 2: Establish the Fade Line

-Identify your starting point—approximately 1 inch above the ear.
+Identify your starting point, approximately 1 inch above the ear.
 Create your initial guideline using a 1.5 or 2 guard.
 Work around the entire head at a consistent height.

 Step 3: Begin the Taper

 Start with the longest guard (4) at the top of the fade zone.
-Work downward using progressively shorter guards: 4 → 3 → 2 → 1.5 → 1 → 0.5.
+Work downward using progressively shorter guards: 4 to 3 to 2 to 1.5 to 1 to 0.5.

 Use the lever open/closed technique to create seamless gradients.
 Lever open gives you a slightly longer cut; lever closed gives you shorter.